RemiBERNHARD/Luring_Adversarial/README.md

-# Luring of adversarial perturbations
+# Luring of transferable adversarial perturbations in the black-box paradigm

 This repository contains pretrained models and python scripts to reproduce the results presented in the article "Luring of transferable adversarial perturbations in the black-box paradigm".